dmd-program/dmd-100/projects/narrative/develop_story_and_plot.md

 ## Instructions

-1. Make a new text document.
-Write the synopsis sentence at the top.
+1. Make a new text document in `.doc` or `.docx` format.
+2. Write the document according the document guidelines.
-2. Write the story structure checklist elements as headings.
+3. Follow the story structure checklist.
+4. Ensure you've met all other listed requirements.

 ## Report in

-1. Submit the first draft to the studio.
-Acceptable file types include TXT, RTF, DOC, PDF.
+1. Submit the plot document to the studio.